TadieB/modis_workflow/README.md

-# Multispectral - Multitemporal Cloud-Gap Imputation — Data Pipeline
+# Multitemporal Satellite Dataset Creation Workflow:
+## Generate a Multispectral, Multitemporal Dataset for Cloud Gap Imputation Application,

 This repository builds a NetCDF dataset for cloud-gap imputation from multispectral and multitemporal satellite products.